agarux/TFM-25-MIoT/README.md

 # TFM 25 MIoT
 Segmentation and interactive visualization of a sequence recorded by depth cameras (these also include rgb information) within an IoT framework.<br>
-- Protocol communication: MQTT
+- PCommunication protocol: MQTT
-- Segmentator: MMSegmentation of OpenMMLab https://github.com/open-mmlab
+- Segmentator: [MMSegmentation] (https://github.com/open-mmlab) of OpenMMLab
-- Storage: Azure<br>
+- Storage: Azure

 For more information see README.md files of each subsystem